davethefan/rv_semifl/README.md

 #rv_semifl
-A remote viewing semi-frontloader

-selects random remote viewing target co-ordinates from a list of targets in a text file.
+A remote viewing semi-frontloader selects random remote viewing target co-ordinates from a list of targets in a text file.

+#what is frontloading?
+Frontloading is giving the viewer a non-specific clue about the target - it could be that the target is a location, is a living person, or is manmade.
+The problem with frontloading is that it gives a cue for the imagination, which is to be avoided: RV, done correctly is instinctual.
+<b>It is highly recommended that you use a large pool of targets</b>

 #usage
 For practise against a list of _known_ targets, simply type each target onto a new line: it is important to keep your list diverse - too many similar targets may allow your imagination to invent pictures to fill in the gaps of what it _expects_ to see and will cloud your results.